-The activities of the Company will be focussed on the development of the Bullabulling Gold Project during the 2011 financial year.
-Directors believe that sufficient funds are available to complete the feasibility study without further capital raisings during this time.
-Attention will be given to attracting investors for developing the Company's portfolio of projects, in particular the Khartoum tin project and the Kingsgate molybdenum-silica-bismuth project
+The activities of the Company will be focussed on successfully completing the merger between Auzex and GGG, and progressing the development of the Bullabulling Gold Project during the 2012 financial year.
+Directors believe that, subject to a capital raising during the December Quarter 2011, sufficient funds will be available to complete the feasibility study without further capital raisings during this time.
+Attention will be given to demerging the Company's non-Bullabulling exploration projects including the Khartoum tin project and the Kingsgate molybdenum-silica-bismuth project into a new company which will be subject to an IPO and listing on ASX.